Reconstruct Ising Model with Global Optimality via SLIDE: SLIDE and its Sample Complexity

-For the maximum of the maximum neighborhood weight $\ms$, the SLIDE also {lies in the globally optimal regime}.
+For the maximum neighborhood weight $\ms$, the SLIDE also {lies in the globally optimal regime}.
 In the case of large $\ms$, the underlying Ising model is low-temperature, which is shown to be challenging to reconstruct \citep{montanariWhichGraphicalModels2009, nguyenMeanFieldTheoryInverse2012} and attracts keen attention from researchers \citep{decellePseudolikelihoodDecimationAlgorithm2014a, nguyenMeanFieldTheoryInverse2012}.
 Roughly speaking, the difficulty arises since in this case, most samples we collect would be of the network's ground states.
-The sample size needed to include a sufficient number of non-trivial samples grows exponentially as $\ms$ increases.
-Therefore, SLIDE has a greater potential for widespread use because it uses significantly fewer samples to reconstruct a low-temperature Ising model than existing approaches.
+To ensure a sufficient number of non-trivial samples, the sample size needs to grow exponentially as $\ms$ increases.
+Therefore, SLIDE has a greater potential for widespread use because it requires significantly fewer samples to reconstruct a low-temperature Ising model than existing approaches.
 Examples illustrating this advantage are provided in Figure~\ref{fig:temp-scale}.

-Last but not least, our proposed sample complexity for a given number of nodes $p$ and the minimum interaction $\ws$ is a perfect match to the optimal sample complexity given by \citet{santhanam2012information}, i.e., it is proportional to $\log{p}$ and $\ws^{-2}$.
+Last but not least, the sample complexity of SLIDE in terms of the number of nodes $p$ and the minimum interaction $\ws$ is a perfect match to the optimal sample complexity given by \citet{santhanam2012information}, i.e., it is proportional to $\log{p}$ and $\ws^{-2}$.
 For high-dimensional binary variables, where $p$ can scale exponentially with $n$, the former result is significant.
 The last implication means that no alternative structure recovery approach can use fewer samples than our proposal when the signal-to-noise ratio is relatively low.